TheMapSmith/history-extension/README.md

 ## Issues

 If you encounter any bugs or have feature requests, please submit an issue through the GitHub issue tracker.
 Your feedback is greatly appreciated and will help improve the extension.

+## Changelog

+### Recent Updates
+- Added filtering and sorting of history entries
+- Implemented non-duplicated display of history entries
+- Displayed earliest and latest access time for the selected date

 ## Acknowledgments